 Learners gain knowledge on the sources and administration of law including the courts.
 Areas of study include the Constitution, Tort, EU law and its impact on Irish Law.
 Learners explore the impact of the law on their personal and vocational lives.
 Learners acquire an understanding of the legal terminology.

 Assessment – two assignments – (60%) and an exam (40%)

 This module is ideal for anyone interested in working in a medical or administrative environment.
 Content covered includes a wide variety of medical terms which enables the learner to understand and use the medical language competently.
 Other topics include devising reports, dictation, interpersonal skills and health legislation.
-On completion of this module the learner will be equipped with the knowledge and confidence required for entering a career within the medical industry.

 Assessment: Assignments 40% Skills demonstrations 60%